marzeq/mconf/README.md

 "strings as keys" = "are allowed" óóóó_unicode = true
 23abc = false # illegal, keys must start with a letter or underscore

+test: 1 # colon is also valid for JSON compatibility reasons
 ```

 if a key is defined many times, the last one will shadow the previous ones